 Best Guest Actor

 Best Guest Actress

-Best Dramatic Scene: the scene with the moments that had you glued to the screen, eyes wide, weeping, shouting, begging for more.
+Best Dramatic Scene: the scene with the dramatic moments that had you glued to the screen and begging for more.
 The very best of Game of Thrones.

 *Please be specific!
-For example, “Battle of the Bastards” doesn’t cut it as a nomination because that’s the episode name, and the episode contains both the Winterfell and Meereen battles.
-If you’re not sure which category it belongs in, nominate the scene you have in mind anyway and we’ll figure it out.
+But if you’re not sure which category your choice belongs in, nominate the scene you have in mind anyway and we’ll figure it out where it belongs.
 It’s all in good fun!*

 For our newer readers, here is the complete run-down. #1 is especially important as it pertains to the nominating starting today!

 Phase 1- Initial Gathering of Nominees: Please submit your nominees ONLY in the Comments section below.
 Please make your nominations with the categories they’re for clearly labeled in Comments.

 You may use more than one post, as many as you need, or if you decide to add more nominations at a later time, that’s fine.
 You can also nominate more than one performer or scene for an award in this initial submission-gathering process!